samiamlabs/minireach_docs/source/demo.rst

    :align: center
    :figclass: align-centered

-This will give us access to start buttons for several vizualisation tools.
+This will give us access to "start buttons" for several vizualisation tools.
 The one will want to start now is called `rviz <http://wiki.ros.org/rviz>`_ This tool displays sensor data and what the truck "knows" about its environment.